JGilbert-98/Welcome/README.md

 # Hello, I'm Josh
 <a href="https://uk.linkedin.com/in/josh-gilbert-2066a3206"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a Senior IT Consultant with 6+ years of experience in enterprise networking.
+I am a Senior IT Consultant with 6+ years of experience in an MSP and 2 years of those years doing enterprise network projects and installations.
 I am now pivoting over to cybersecurity using my deep knowledge of network infrastructure to build skills in threat detection, risk management, and secure architecture.

 ## Objective